Tuesday, November 18, 2008

 That kind of sexiness wouldn't last though.
 Just as it did in the Connery to Moore transition, genuine sexual heat lost ground to double entendre smirking of Roger Moore and Pierce Brosnan, that's why the very 90s capsule-ish THE WORLD IS NOT ENOUGH has always been unusual.
 It's villain, Elektra King is the first true femme fatale of the series, beginning as an innocent victim of a maniac and becoming a ruthless evil manipulator of a miscast Scotsman.
 Ah there's the rub: clearly hired because he was so good at being a terrifying Glasgow hooligan in TRAINSPOTTING, another quintessential 90s curio.
 The curios here: drum and bass star Goldie as a thug baring his gold teeth in a stoner Bristol patois.

 King's seduction of Bond is so brilliant it redeems the lame dudes around her as well as contextualizes Bond's overall trite condescensions, where every woman in the world is supposed to fall for him, give up her life on his whim, and just forgive him while he wanders off with nary a word of thanks.
 In this case all Elektra has to do is shed a tear and Bond gets all paternal, even provincial.
 She's the one manipulating him, and everyone else.

-The clash between these two is pretty spectacular, since Marceau is so young and vivacious she could be Christmas Jones' little sister, but she's so much more mature, worldly, dignified, eternally beautiful, because she is French, and a lady.
-So that Bond can think by getting paternal and genuinely caring about her she will automatically just fall for him and be aswoosh.... he deserves all he gets and for her, it must suck to be the only mature one in a world run through of stock stereotype snickering and the naive idea guys have where they can sleep with you and still think you'll look up to them.
+The contrast between the two babes is pretty spectacular, since Marceau is so stunning and young she could be Christmas Jones' little sister, but she's French, so worlds worldlier, dignified.
+She'll be 80 and still eternally beautiful, like Adjani and Huppert.
+Bond thinks by getting paternal and genuinely caring about her Elektra she will automatically just fall for him and be aswoosh.... he deserves all he gets and for her; it must suck to be the only mature one in a world run through of stock stereotype snickering and the naive idea guys have where they can sleep with you and still think you'll look up to them.
 In fact, if anything Bons reminds me of Fred MacMurray in Billy Wilder's DOUBLE IDEMNITY, that same kind louche overly confident swine vibe.